NRCHKB/node-red-contrib-homekit-docker/README.md

  https://docs.docker.com/get-started/
 ```

 If the above steps went as expected, you are ready to run the `nrchkb/node-red-homekit` image as a container.
-But before that we create a directory on the pi host so that all node-red / node-red-homekit files are stored out side the container on your raspberry pi.
+But before that we create a directory on the pi host so that all node-red / node-red-homekit files are stored outside the container on your raspberry pi.

 7) Make directory in your pi user's home directory: